 - 1. Measurement of inequality and poverty-Inverted -U hypothesis -Cause of inequality - 2.
 Investing in education and health-the human capital approach. - 3.
-Education and Development(a) social and private benefits of education (b)Women's education and development - 4.
+Education and Development(a) social and private benefits of education (b) education, inequality and poverty (c)Women's education and development - 4.
 Health system in development (a) health and productivity (b) financing health system in developing economics (c) Gender perspective in health care.